DefGuard/docs/community-features/wireguard/create-your-vpn-network.md

 If you're using docker image you can pass this value as environmental variables on binary you can pass them as arguments

-`DEFGUARD_USERSPACE` , `-u` - Use userspace wireguard implementation, useful on systems without native wireguard support&#x20;
+`DEFGUARD_USERSPACE` , `-u` - Use userspace wireguard implementation, useful on systems without native wireguard support

 `DEFGUARD_GRPC_URL` , `-g` - Defguard server GRPC endpoint URL default is https://localhost:50055